gnandretta/tasks/README.md

     [don't have infinite lists](https://github.com/SBoudrias/Inquirer.js/issues/206#issuecomment-199005812).
     For now let's have a command that just outputs text, put it to use and then implement something more interactive (using readline) only if it's worth it.
-  - [ ] Format output.
+  - [x] Format output.
   - [ ] Open with `vim` or `$EDITOR` positioning the cursor.
 Use text for heading and an optional number for task—maybe both should accept text or number.
 - [ ] Build script.
+  - [x] Run main function when invoked from the command line.
-- [ ] Improve prompts—do more than just show all tasks from all files.
+  - [ ] Read md paths from args.
+  - [ ] Add bin/build script that automates the build.
 - [ ] Support metadata for tracking.
   - [ ] *schedule* contains the date/time? to start working on the task.
   - [ ] *deadline* contains the latest date/time? the task should be completed.